maizeismediocre/OverKill-Reloaded/README.md

 things to add:

+change cursors to be 32x32 instead of 50x50

 make it so when you kill the boss the wave goes and change it so that all the increasing variables are done through adding (the increased number) * the wave number change it so that enemies stop spawning when the "enemies_spawned" equals to the "max_enemy_spawned" variable to stop overcrowding make it so when an enemy is spawned it increments enemies_spawned and when the boss is dead make the variable equal to zero